Phionx/product-musings/content/_index.md

 Long ago I started my career as a software engineer, but today I [lead a team of product managers](https://be.linkedin.com/in/jiridejagere).

-Product Management is really interesting and really challenging!
+Product Management is interesting and challenging!
 You get to work with many people from different backgrounds and industries.
 Some are colleagues.
 Some are customers. **Some understand technology.
 Many don’t.**

 Designing **elegant, commercially viable solutions for complex problems** is how I get my professional kicks.
 I work on a daily basis with product managers, software architects, support engineers, sales reps and customers to: